ASP.NET vs ASP.NET Core

 Benefits of Using ASP.NET Core

-• Clear structure: the platform allows breaking applications into multiple layers, using clear architecture templates, manage business logic, and UI files.
+• Clear Structure: The platform enables breaking applications into multiple layers using clear architectural templates, managing business logic, and organizing UI files.

-• Features are structured in Views and Controllers.
-Developers can organize functionality by feature folders, create separate Areas with standalone sets of Views and Controllers.
+• Features Structured in Views and Controllers: Developers can organize functionality by feature folders and create separate Areas with standalone sets of Views and Controllers.

 feature folders

-• Filters: in ASP.NET Core, developers can easily track middleware and duplication by assigning filters that would detect unwanted characteristics and clean up the codebase.
+• Filters: In ASP.NET Core, developers can easily track middleware and duplication by assigning filters that detect unwanted characteristics and clean up the codebase.
 You can filter models, exceptions, actions, resources, and authorization.
 Importantly, these filters can be structured in an organized hierarchy.

 organized hierarchy

-ASP.NET Core offers multiple other updates at the levels of security, token-based authentication, client communication, update control.
+ASP.NET Core offers multiple other updates in security, token-based authentication, client communication, update control.
 Most importantly, this additional functionality is very well structured in the application – it’s obvious that the team focused on minimizing dependencies.
 You can isolate components and make standalone changes across the entire codebase.

 Lastly, ASP.NET Core can be hosted in Docker, HTTP.sys, Apache, Kestrel, IIS, Nginx, and other systems.
-It’s a great option for Cloud and microservices development, especially well-suited for enterprise-level projects.
+It’s a great option for cloud and microservices development and is especially well-suited for enterprise-level projects.

 ASP.NET vs ASP.NET Core

-Overall, the major advantage of ASP.NET vs ASP.NET Core is the maturity of the ecosystem.
+Overall, the major advantage of ASP.NET vs. ASP.NET Core is the maturity of the ecosystem.
 It supports more plugins, has more powerful integration, and can be opened in old versions of Microsoft Visual Studio.
-On the other hand, this edition will likely get discontinued eventually, considering that it’s an outdated version of the platform.
+On the other hand, this edition will likely eventually be discontinued, considering that it’s an outdated version of the platform.

-Choosing Between ASP.NET Core vs .NET Core for Web Application Development
+Choosing Between ASP.NET Core vs. ASP.NET for Web Application Development

 Let’s recap the main advantages and disadvantages of both versions before committing to a final option.